danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 (4) a AHT20 temperature sensor connected to the ESP32 via the I2C (SDA/SCL) ports taking temperature and humidity readings at a specified interval

-(5) a 2004A LCD display connected via I2C to the ESP32 (with external 5v power) and common ground to the USB 5V feed.
-The 3.3v I2C signals from the ESP32-S3 are compatable signal levels to the display.
+(5) a SSD1306 OLED display connected via I2C to the ESP32.
+This replaces the earlier project iteration that used the 2004A LCD display that required an external 5v power supply and had occasional signal problems with 3.3 V SDA/SCL logic levels  The 3.3v I2C signals from the ESP32-S3 are in theory compatable signal levels to the LCD display but the behavior was intermittent.
 The display is set to show the temperature (C) and humidity values from the 2-deep queue and set to read the queue at a specified interval longer than the sensor read time (to avoid full queue and loss of 2-value sync).
+The display also shows the VL53L1X time-of=flight distance via a second queue.

+(6) a VL53L1X time of flight laster sensor for measuring distance to an object

 This specific project by itself is not accomplishing much that cannot be achieved with a single loop program.